 Travel within Canada and Ontario

 Travel should be limited to only essential purposes.
 Those who choose to travel should make sure to follow public health measures.
 Here are steps to keep yourself and others safe:

-- Don’t travel if you, or someone you are traveling with, have any symptoms of COVID-19 or feel sick.
+- Don’t travel if you, or someone you are travelling with, have any symptoms of COVID-19 or feel sick.

 - Monitor yourself for symptoms when you travel and when you return.
 If you get symptoms, even if mild, isolate where you are and seek assessment and testing.